TO: Town Council FOR: Council Meeting, April 16th, 2018

 . . . human sewage in the marine environment is currently believed to be the most plausible cause of shellfish contamination, according to BCCDC epidemiologist Marsha Taylor.

 - There is another factor, I suspect.
-I have not found it anywhere in the recent discussions; Cruise Ships are another source of human sewage in Georgia Strait.
+I have not found it anywhere in the recent discussions; Cruise Ships – Marine Vessels are another source of human sewage in Georgia Strait (the Salish Sea).
 Quote (#6 appended)

 . . . the ship’s owners admitted fouling Canadian waters three times.
 The infractions cost Celebrity Cruises $100,000 in fines in Washington.
 In Canada, it paid nothing.

-NOTE: There is of course, the question of how the many people who ply the waters dispose of their waste, the funding and strength of enforcement of regulations.
+There is the question of how many people who ply the waters employ “marine disposal” of their waste, the funding and strength of enforcement of regulations.

 - My experience is consistent with what DFO and the BC Centre for Disease Control are saying: